 The older married man promptly exploited his position by launching a torrid fuckfest of an affair with one of his impressionable young students.
 I was the embodiment of every writer’s worst fear: a cliché.
 (145)

-Amy had two personalities that the reader encountered, and she was very aware of both of those women as well.
+had two personalities that the reader encountered, and she was very aware of

 I hope you liked Diary Amy.
 She was meant to be likable.
 Meant for someone like you to like her.
 She’s easy to like.
 I’ve never understood why that’s considered a compliment—that just anyone could like you.
 (237)